AshE127/valentine-invites/README.md

 - 🎨 **Personalized Wax Seal** - Custom initials on a heart-shaped seal
 - 💌 **Interactive Envelope Animation** - Click to break the seal and open the flap
 - 🖱️ **Drag-to-Open Card** - Pull the invitation card out of the envelope
-- 📸 **Profile Photo Support** - Upload a photo to personalize the question page
+- 💘 **Beautiful Cupid Icon** - Romantic heart with arrow on the question page
 - 📅 **Calendar Integration** - One-click add to Google Calendar or Apple Calendar
 - 🎭 **Playful "No" Button** - The "No" button runs away from the mouse (they have no choice but to say yes!)
 - ✍️ **Custom Event Details** - Fully customizable date, time, location, and personal message